Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared

-Using \texttt{SNooPy} to calculate distance moduli involves several non-trivial decisions. \texttt{SNooPy} offers two distinct ways to characterize the shape of a \snia{} light-curve; one being the decline rate parameter \citep[$\Delta m_{15}$;][]{phillips99}, and the other being the colour-stretch parameter \citep[s$_{BV}$;][]{burns14}.
+\texttt{SNooPy} offers two distinct ways to characterize the shape of a \snia{} light-curve; one being the decline rate parameter \citep[$\Delta m_{15}$;][]{phillips99}, and the other being the colour-stretch parameter \citep[s$_{BV}$;][]{burns14}.
 The latter is less sensitive to changes in reddening (varying $\sim1$\% across A$_V$ = 3 mag) and does not become degenerate for fast-declining \sneia{} ($s_{BV} < 0.7$), as seen with $\Delta m_{15}$ \citep{burns14}.
 As such, we use $s_{BV}$ when characterizing light curves with \texttt{SNooPy}.